Gladstone

 Life in Gladstone is quintessentially remote Tasmanian rural living, with the community centred on farming and the natural environment.
 The north-east coast of Tasmania, accessible from Gladstone, is renowned for its wilderness areas including Mount William National Park and the pristine beaches of Musselroe Bay, popular with bushwalkers and four-wheel drive enthusiasts.
 Residents travel to St Helens or Scottsdale for most services including shopping, schools, and healthcare.
 The locality appeals to those seeking genuine seclusion, self-sufficiency, and access to some of Tasmania's most unspoilt landscapes.

-Gladstone falls under postcode 7264 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lyons (McIntyre) electorate.
+Gladstone falls under postcode 7264 and is governed by the Dorset Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyons, while state elections fall under the Lyons (McIntyre) electorate.

 📍 Location